ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 .. attention::

-   If users are running the SRW App on a system that does not have Rocoto installed (e.g., `Level 3 & 4 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, such as many MacOS or generic Linux systems), they should follow the process outlined in :numref:`Section %s <RunUsingStandaloneScripts>`.
+   If users are running the SRW App on a system that does not have Rocoto installed (e.g., :srw-wiki:`Level 3 & 4 <Supported-Platforms-and-Compilers>` systems, such as many MacOS or generic Linux systems), they should follow the process outlined in :numref:`Section %s <RunUsingStandaloneScripts>`.

 .. _UseRocoto: